- Alumni and Friends

 Ryan’s contributions extend beyond academia.
 In 2006, he was honored as a recipient of Rockland County’s Annual Forty Under 40 Program.
 He graduated from Leadership Rockland in 2009 and received The President’s Award from the Rotary Club of Pearl River in 2021.
 His community involvement is extensive, having served as a Big Brother mentor for three years, President Emeritus of the Rotary Club of Pearl River, and former Vice Chair of Leadership Rockland.
 He has also been an ambassador for People to People, a board member for Meals on Wheels Rockland, a volunteer with Habitat for Humanity of Bergen County, and a leader in conducting Midnight Runs to NYC.
 In January 2023, he completed a Clean Water Project through the Rotary Club of Pearl River in Sol Naciente, El Salvador and in 2024, was the recipient of Leadership Rockland’s Leader of the Year.

-Prior to FDU, Anderson had a highly successful coaching career at St. Thomas Aquinas, located less than 25 miles from Iona’s New Rochelle Campus.
-In nine seasons, he turned STAC into a perennial Top 25 program in Division II after inheriting a team that won just five games prior to his hire.
-In total he led the Spartans to a 209–62 (.771) overall mark, earning five East Coast Conference regular season and six tournament titles.
-Anderson’s STAC program reached the NCAA Division II tournament in each of his final seven seasons with an Elite 8 appearance in 2017 and Sweet 16 appearances in 2019, 2021 and 2022.
-A highlight of Anderson’s first NCAA tournament season in 2015-16 was a 90-58, exhibition win over St. John’s to open the campaign on November 4, 2015.
-Under Anderson, the Spartans posted a 128–30 (.810) mark in regular season ECC play.
-He was a four-time ECC Coach of the Year (2015, 2016, 2021, 2022) and five-time Metropolitan Basketball Writers Association Division II Coach of the Year (2015, 2016, 2017, 2021, 2022).
+Anderson served as the head coach at STAC for nine seasons, turning the program into a perennial Top 25 team in NCAA Division II.
+When he took over, the Spartans had won just five games the prior season, but he quickly established them as a powerhouse.
+Under his leadership, STAC posted an impressive 209-62 (.771) overall record, captured five East Coast Conference regular season titles, and won six ECC tournament championships.
+The program reached the NCAA Division II tournament in each of his final seven seasons, including an Elite 8 appearance in 2017 and Sweet 16 runs in 2019, 2021, and 2022.
+Notably, during Anderson’s first NCAA tournament season in 2015-16, STAC opened the campaign with a dominant 90-58 exhibition win over St. John’s.
+In conference play, his teams were nearly unstoppable, posting a 128-30 (.810) record.
+His impact was recognized with four ECC Coach of the Year honors (2015, 2016, 2021, 2022) and five Metropolitan Basketball Writers Association Division II Coach of the Year awards (2015, 2016, 2017, 2021, 2022).

 Inaugural Athletic HAll of Fame Class